paskl-ai/lintai/README.md

 **Lintai** is an experimental, modular, and extensible static analysis tool focused on detecting **LLM-specific security issues** in source code.
 It is designed to help developers and security engineers **shift left** on AI safety by scanning for dangerous patterns in code that integrates or wraps large language models (LLMs) like OpenAI's GPT.

+## 🤔 Why Lintai?

+Large language model (LLM) apps often introduce new classes of vulnerabilities: prompt injection, insecure output execution, data leakage, and more.
+Traditional static analysis tools don’t catch these. **Lintai** fills that gap — offering LLM-aware static analysis so you can detect issues before they reach production.

 ## ✨ Features

 - ⚙️ Modular detector registry (easily add new rules)